indirivacua/Domain-Coloring/README.md

 # Domain-Coloring
 Domain-Coloring is a program for visualizing complex functions via [domain coloring](https://en.wikipedia.org/wiki/Domain_coloring).
-It uses PyQt5 for the user interface and a mixture of Pillow and pygame to visualize the graphs.
+There are many customizable settings, but it's also quite simple to use.

 Domain-Coloring uses [fbs](https://build-system.fman.io/) to build binaries and installers.
+It uses PyQt5 for its user interface and a mixture of Pillow and pygame to visualize the graphs.